ushelp/DataTable/readme.txt

 13、EasyDataTable  International Support
 EasyDataTable comes with tabs, you need to customize the display of text and language, the text label by language parameter adjustment and edit.
-The default tab of words and language:
+The default configuration is defined in DataTable.MSG paging properties, the default tabs words and language:
-{
+DataTable.MSG={
 			"first":'first',
 			"previous":'previous',
 			"next":'next',